academic/vipa/docs/INSTALL.md

-Installing OJS
+Installing VIPA
 ==============

-This guide will explain how you can install OJS on an Ubuntu server.
+This guide will explain how you can install VIPA on an Ubuntu server.

 **NOTICE:** Some steps takes longer time than others.
 So you may want to make some changes on your computer before connecting to the server over SSH for avoiding 'Broken pipe' situation.
 If you lost the connection between your computer and server (over SSH), you can't follow some steps' procesing status.